 Meet the Danceworks team!
 Learn what makes us tick – why we joined the dance, and what we love about our great city.

-At UW-Madison, I kept disappearing from the music department where I’d been accepted as a voice major, to take dance classes.
+While attending the University of Wisconsin-Madison, I kept disappearing from the music department where I was a voice major, to take dance classes.
 That trend continued throughout college.
-Even after I moved to New York to pursue my career in the theatre, married an actor/director and started an off-off Broadway theatre company in the Parson’s School of Design old movie theatre, I still disappeared whenever I could to take dance classes.
+Even after I moved to New York to pursue a career in the theatre, married an actor/director and started an off-off Broadway theatre company in the Parson’s School of Design old movie theatre, I still disappeared whenever I could to take dance classes.
 And there were plenty to choose from.
 Dance kept me grounded.
 Dance kept me healthy.
 From NY to New Orleans, Dallas to Ashland, and California to North Carolina, I fit dance in whenever I could.
 And it was dance that kept me disciplined when life got tough.

 What is one thing on your “bucket” list?
 Who needs a bucket list when your life has been one?